danteali/DockerRunFiles/README.md

 #### Unexposed services and HTTPS access
 Our service URLs only receive an SSL certificate if they can be reached externally since Let's Encrypt needs to perform it's challenge/response to verify that we own the URL before issuing a certificate.
 However there is a mechanism to generate a wildcard certificate for our domain (e.g. `*.yourdomain.com`) and configure Traefik to use this for any URLs which do not get their own specifically generated certificate (see traefik.toml [entryPoints.https] section).
 I followed the guide [here](https://blog.thesparktree.com/generating-intranet-and-private-network-ssl) and used the generated certs in the traefik.toml [entryPoints.https] section.

-### Containers woith their own LAN IP
+### Containers with their own LAN IP
-A couple of the containers I use become more useful if they have their own IP addres on the LAN (home-assistant, node-red).
-While not absolutely neccessary I found it useful as it enabled integration with some services to work better.
+A couple of the containers I use become more useful if they have their own IP address on the LAN (home-assistant, node-red).
+While not absolutely neccessary I found it useful as it enabled integration with some services to work better (e.g. alexa integration).
-To give a docker container it's own IP address on the LAN, first we need to create a network interface on the host machine for it.
+To give a docker container its own IP address on the LAN, first we need to create a network interface on the host machine for it.
 The purpose of this is to allow the host machine to communicate with the container since, by default for security reasons, if a container has it's own LAN IP the host machine is blocked from communicating directly with it.
 You can call the interface whatever you want, but I’m calling this one lan_net-shim:
 `sudo ip link add lan_net-shim link enp4s0 type macvlan  mode bridge` Now we need to configure the interface with our host's own LAN IP address and bring it up: